Key insights

 - Whether there is a need for additional operating rooms, procedure rooms, or beds in the county where the main hospital campus is located, any county in which the hospital provides inpatient or outpatient hospital services as of the date of the expansion exception request, or any county where the hospital plans to provide inpatient or outpatient hospital services if CMS approves the request

-CMS would return to its past policy of only allowing HCRIS data to be used in performing the calculations necessary to show a hospital meets the criteria for an applicable hospital or high Medicaid facility.
+CMS returns to its past policy of only allowing HCRIS data to be used in performing the calculations necessary to show a hospital meets the criteria for an applicable hospital or high Medicaid facility.
 Beginning with requests submitted on or after October 1, 2023, use of any other external data sources for purposes of the expansion exception process would be eliminated.

 CMS would also reinstate the stricter requirements for “high Medicaid hospital” expansion requests that had been rolled back in the 2021 final outpatient prospective payment system rule.